Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 2. **Arkan** Lucius is a hard unit to get, so users w/o Lucius can use him instead
 3. **Lilian** She's one of the reason why this formation started to get popular as well.
 She can easily reach 100% armor when her skill level is +3.
 Also if she is attacked multiple times before she attacks, she's can deal surprising aoe damage.

-In KR server, there's a popular saying **front Lucius back Lilian an abhorring combination**.
-Because there is only 1 unit that has a armor piercing attack that attack that jumps (Seto, who is ***surprise surprise*** is also a legendary units like Lucius and 6 Devils...), you can pretty much say she's almost invincible.
+In KR server, there's a popular saying <span style="color:red">**front Lucius back Lilian : an abhorring combination**</span>.
+Because there is only 1 unit that has a armor piercing attack that attack that jumps (Seto, who is ***surprise surprise*** also a legendary units like Lucius and 6 Devils...), you can pretty much say she's almost invincible.

+---

+No chapter for Offensive Row just like 2 row variation formation, making a list for offensive units would be too long and pointless.

 ---
 ## Chapter 4 : Examples

 These are random Grandmaster users in KR Server who uses the 3 Row Power Formation.